evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The party grabs the journal.
 They also see Dolya chained to a metal radiator on the corner of the room, unable to escape.
-Questioning her and then convincing her to join the party, she tells them that they must first go into her room and get an artifact she took out of Ilya’s pocket… half a Medallion the players leave the room.
+Questioning her and then convincing her to join the party, she tells them that they must first go into her room and get an artifact she took out of Ilya’s pocket... half a Medallion the players leave the room.

 PCs can search around and learn more about Dolya and her intentions.
 Find the Medallion, and return to Ilya’s Quarters.